-Turning to the swapped shock series, the BRW method with the NS data shown in panel (8e) is the only series among the six studied in this paper that has a significant opposite-signed response.
+Turning to the interchanged shock series, the NS data with the BRW method shown in panel (8e) is the only series among the six studied in this paper that has a significant opposite-signed response.
 These shocks are the smallest in magnitude so any large swing in inflation will be ascribed to a relatively tiny impulse and result in a statistically significant response coefficient.
-For this reason, the shock series constructed from the BRW method with the NS data likely estimates a larger initial positive impulse response than the NS shock series constructed from its standard principal component analysis method shown in panel (8a).
+For this reason, the shock series constructed from the NS data with the BRW method likely estimates a larger initial positive impulse response than the NS shock series constructed from its standard principal component analysis method shown in panel (8a).

-Because shock series constructed from short-term rates shown in panels (8a), (8c)-(8e) all detect an initial positive impulse response, it may be tempting to ascribe opposite-signed responses to short-term rates.
-However, the point estimates of the impulse responses of the swapped shock series constructed from the NS method with BRW data shown in panel (8f) are similar to those constructed with the standard NS data and methods shown in panel (8a).
+Because shock series constructed from short-term rates shown in panels (8a), (8c)-(8e) all detect an initial positive impulse response, it may be tempting to ascribe opposite-signed responses to shortterm rates.
+However, the point estimates of the impulse responses of the interchanged shock series constructed from the BRW data with the NS method shown in panel (8f) are similar to those constructed with the standard NS data and method shown in panel (8a).
 Methods must therefore also play a role in the similarity of coefficients observed in panels (8a),(8c)-(8d), and (8f).
-In the case of the swapped shock series with the NS method and BRW data shown in panel (8f), the error bands are wider resulting in no statistically significant response from zero.
-Because the distribution of the swapped series is larger than that of the NS series over the 2008 to 2015 period, it is likely that the additional variation leads to less precise estimates.
+In the case of the interchanged shock series with the BRW data and the NS method shown in panel (8f), the error bands are wider resulting in no statistically significant response from zero.
+Because the distribution of the interchanged series is larger than that of the NS series over the 2008 to 2015 period, it is likely that the additional variation leads to less precise estimates.